Michigan Court Records

 What Happens if You Plead Guilty to a Traffic Ticket in Michigan?

-In Michigan, pleading guilty to a traffic ticket or paying a traffic ticket without contest is an admission of guilt.
-Following the offender’s guilty plea, the judge or magistrate will deliver the penalties that state laws stipulate.
+In Michigan, pleading guilty to a traffic ticket or paying a traffic ticket without contest may be considered an admission of guilt.
+Following the offender’s guilty plea, the judge or magistrate usually delivers the penalties that state laws stipulate.
 Depending on the offense, the ticket recipient may be penalized with fines, community service, or imprisonment.
 Also, paying a ticket may result in points being added to the driver’s record.
 Accumulation of points may lead to an increase in insurance premiums, and receiving a ticket may cause a party’s license to be suspended.

 How to Find a Traffic Ticket Attorney in Michigan